awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts-roles.md

 When you create an environment, AWS Elastic Beanstalk prompts you to provide two AWS Identity and Access Management \(IAM\) roles: a service role and an instance profile\.
 The [service role](concepts-roles-service.md) is assumed by Elastic Beanstalk to use other AWS services on your behalf\.
 The [instance profile](concepts-roles-instance.md) is applied to the instances in your environment and allows them to upload logs to Amazon S3 and perform other tasks that vary depending on the environment type and platform\.

-The best way to get a properly configured service role and instance profile is to [create an environment running a sample application](using-features.environments.md) in the or by using the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
+The best way to get a properly configured service role and instance profile is to [create an environment running a sample application](using-features.environments.md) in the Elastic Beanstalk console or by using the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
 When you create an environment, the clients create the required roles and assign them [managed policies](AWSHowTo.iam.managed-policies.md) that include all of the necessary permissions\.

 In addition to the two roles that you assign to your environment, you can also create [user policies](concepts-roles-user.md) and apply them to IAM users and groups in your account to allow users to create and manage Elastic Beanstalk applications and environments\.
 Elastic Beanstalk provides managed policies for full access and read\-only access\.